3 Questions to Change the Way You See Your Finances

 BEFORE YOU SET FINANCIAL GOALS...

-From a financial planner's perspective, I've had the opportunity to observe several people go through cycles of trying to set and achieve big financial goals.
+As a financial planner, I've had the opportunity to observe several people go through cycles of trying to set and achieve big financial goals.
 When they succeed, there's a level of elation and accomplishment that's hard to describe.
-When it doesn't happen due to lack of action, the pain is hard to watch.
+When it doesn't happen due to lack of action, the pain can be hard to watch.

-In the end, I think the main differentiator between those who have success and those who peter out comes down to something that happens (or doesn't happen) before any goals are set.
+In the end, I think the main differentiator between those who have success in reaching their financial goals and those who don’t comes down to something that happens (or doesn't happen) before any goals are set.

-So before you set any financial New Year's Resolutions or goals, I'd like to invite you to try this first.
+Before you set any financial goals, I'd like to invite you to try this first.

 FIGURE OUT YOUR "WHY"

 Figure out your why.
 Why do you want to get out of debt?
-Why do you want the security of an emergency fund?
+Why do you want an emergency fund?
 Why do you want to cut spending or increase savings?
 Why do you want to invest?

 Any of these financial goals you might have, they're not really...financial.
 What do I mean by that?
 There's a non-financial reason behind why you want money for something.
 Usually, it's to uphold a value or have an experience.
 "I want to have an emergency fund so my family feels secure."
 "I want to build wealth so that I can give money to charities that are important to me."
 "I want to invest for a dream trip to Australia."

 To me, all financial planning is really just life planning.
-They are tools to help you live a life you love and accomplish what's important to you.
+Money is a means to and end.
+It’s a tool to help you live a life you love and accomplish what's important to you.

-In theory, if you can figure out what you really want to experience in life, then your priorities will become more clear, as will the financial actions you need to take today.
+In theory, if you can figure out what you really want to experience in life, then your priorities will become more clear, and so will the financial actions you need to take today.

 While this idea is obviously important, it's kind of abstract.
 I used to have a hard time communicating this idea to clients.
 I wanted to show them that they would be more likely to have financial success if they clarified their motivation behind wanting to build wealth.